King's Gambit: Falkbeer Countergambit: 2...d5

-A more modern alternative move in the Falkbeer is 3...c6, the Nimzowitsch-Marshall Countergambit.
+A more modern alternative in the Falkbeer is 3...c6, the Nimzowitsch Countergambit, also known for being played by Frank Marshall.
 Black aims for early piece activity instead of holding on to pawns.
-However, in addition being returned the gambited pawn, White has a better pawn structure and prospects of a better endgame.
+However, in addition to being returned the gambited pawn, White has a better pawn structure and prospects for a better endgame.
 The main line continues 4.Nc3 exf4 5.Nf3 Bd6 6.d4 Ne7 7.dxc6 Nbxc6, giving positions analogous to the Modern Variation.
 Another common move for White is 4.Qe2, dealing with the latent threat of Qh4+ and preventing 4...exf4 due to the pin on Black's king.